What Is Language Shadowing? A Beginner's Guide

 Should I shadow before or after understanding the meaning?

-Best practice: read the subtitle once for meaning, then shadow it 3-5 times while reading along.
-This avoids the "mimicking nonsense" trap.
+After.
+Read the subtitle once for meaning, then shadow it 3-5 times while reading along.
+This avoids the "mimicking nonsense" trap and is what made the technique actually work for me.

 Is shadowing better than other techniques?

 It's not a replacement — it's a complement.
-Pair shadowing with vocabulary work (Anki, reading) and active output (conversation, writing) for balanced progress.
+Pair it with vocabulary work (Anki / spaced repetition), reading, writing, and real conversation practice when you can.
 Shadowing fills the specific gap that most methods miss: speaking at native speed with native rhythm.

 What languages does shadowing work for?

 All of them.
 The technique is language-agnostic.
-AI Shadowing supports any language with YouTube captions — English, Spanish, French, German, Italian, Portuguese, Russian, Japanese, Korean, Mandarin, Arabic, and dozens more.
+AI Shadowing supports any language with YouTube captions, with word-level AI explanations available in 11 languages including English, German, Spanish, French, Italian, Portuguese, Russian, Japanese, Korean, and Chinese.